Skip to main content

 Event Publishing

 Broker republishes agent and turn lifecycle output back into Axon so clients can subscribe to the same stream they published into.
-Common outbound events include:
+Each agent will publish events native to their Protocol schema.
+Separately, broker sends a set of standardized events:

 Event TypeOriginDescription